GAM-team/GAM/wiki/Chrome-Policies.md

     true: Enables system log upload of the auto launch app.
     false: Disables system log upload of the auto launch app.
   ackNoticeForEnableSystemLogUploadSetToTrue: TYPE_BOOL
+    This field must be set to true to acknowledge the notice message associated with the field 'enable_system_log_upload' set to value 'true'.
+Please sse the notices listed with this policy for more information.
   enableAutoLoginBailout: TYPE_BOOL
+    Enables auto login bailout for the auto launch app.
   promptForNetworkWhenOffline: TYPE_BOOL
+    Enables prompting for network if auto launch app is offline.

 chrome.devices.kiosk.AutoclickEnabled: Kiosk auto-click enabled.
   autoclickEnabled: TYPE_ENUM